taskcluster/community-tc-config/deployment-details.md

 ## AWS

-`community-tc-workers-aws` is an `aws` provider corresponding to AWS account `moz-fx-tc-community-workers`.
+`community-tc-workers-aws` is an `aws` provider corresponding to AWS account `moz-fx-tc-community-workers` with account ID 885316786408.
 It has the following configuration:

 ```